blackbaud/stache1/resources/changelog/index.md

 [Learn more option 1...][option1]
 [Learn more option 2...][option2]

 ### Bug Fix
-- Fix for Issue 123 - On the Proposals resource, the "Date Last Changed" property now correctly displays the correct date.
+- Fix for [Issue 4][issue4] - On the Proposals resource, the "Date Last Changed" property now correctly displays the correct date.
+[Learn more...][issue4-blog]

 ## Release 2014-06-01 (June X, 2015)